25 Easy Christmas Cookies With Few Ingredients

 Edible and Bakeable Cookie Dough

-If you’ve ever been scolded for eating raw cookie dough straight from the mixing bowl, get ready to enjoy the satisfaction you were once denied.
-This edible cookie dough eliminates the fear factor of eating raw cookie dough by following similar safety protocols as manufactures who produce cookie dough that is intended to be eaten raw (like that used in cookie dough ice cream and the cookie dough served at the increasingly popular dessert spots like NYC’s DŌ).
-The 2 key details of this recipe that give you a pass to enjoy the dough in a raw state is using pasteurized eggs and toasting your all-purpose flour before using it to make the dough.
-That said, unlike a number of the edible cookie dough recipes out there, which oftentimes do not include an egg at all, this dough will also produce a delicious batch of chocolate chip cookies when baked.
-So if eating cookie dough by the spoonful isn’t exactly your thing, you can treat this recipe as you would any cookie recipe—except that you can “clean” the bowl with no worries.
+If you've ever been scolded for eating raw cookie dough straight from the mixing bowl, get ready to enjoy the satisfaction you were once denied.
+This edible cookie dough eliminates the fear factor of eating raw cookie dough by following similar safety protocols as manufactures who produce cookie dough that is intended to be eaten raw (like that used in cookie dough ice cream and the cookie dough served at the increasingly popular dessert spots like NYC's DŌ).
+The secret to preparing raw cookie dough that's safe to eat is using pasteurized eggs and toasting your flour before making the dough.
+That said, unlike a number of the edible cookie dough recipes out there, which often do not include an egg at all, this dough will also produce a delicious batch of chocolate chip cookies when baked.
+So if eating cookie dough by the spoonful isn't exactly your thing, you can treat this recipe as you would any cookie recipe—except that you can "clean" the bowl with no worries.

 Glazed Condensed Milk Cookies

 Need to throw together a last minute treat?
-Make a batch of fluffy and buttery, cream cheese-glazed cookies using 1 whole (14-ounce) can of sweetened and just a handful of other staple ingredients you probably already have in the fridge and pantry.
+Make a batch of fluffy and buttery, cream cheese-glazed cookies using one whole (14-ounce) can of sweetened condensed milk and just a handful of other staple ingredients you probably already have on hand.
 You will use 2/3 cup of the condensed milk in these melt-in-your-mouth cookies (which eliminates the need for additional sugar or eggs), then simply combine the rest of the can with softened cream cheese to create a tangy-sweet glaze.
 After you glaze the cookies and add sprinkles (if desired), leave them on the wire rack for 5 to 10 minutes so that the glaze can set so that you don't end up with a mess.

 Easiest Peanut Butter Cookies

 Girl Scout cookies are great, but these cookies are better!
-Tip: for consistent measurements when rounding and shaping your dough, use a mini ice cream scoop for the perfect size every time.
+Pro Tip: For consistent measurements when rounding and shaping your dough, use a mini ice cream scoop for the perfect size every time.